Fast Shipping5-10 Days to USA by USPS

 Mr. Lui and TeaVivre Founder Angel Chen

-The tea garden of Da Yu Ling Oolong Tea is located at the meeting-point of Nantou, Taichung, Hualien.
-It lies above the altitude of 2500 meters, is higher than normal oolong tea gardens.
-The oolong tea produced here has mellow taste and fragrant flavor.
-So this place is generally regarded as the best place for producing Taiwan high mountain tea.
+The garden for this tea is located along the meeting point between Nantou, Taichung, and Hualien at an altitude of 2500m, notably higher than normal oolong tea gardens.
+The tea produced here has a mellow, fragrant taste, and serves as the reason for why this area is generally regarded as among the best for growing Taiwan high-mountain tea.